 I think this little 'welcome' one is really cute.
 I plan to do these in redwork then add some blocks around them to make little wall quilts.

 I know, I know I have so many projects started, but I needed a change of pace.
 If only I didn't need to sleep, or clean, or cook, or work in the garden and yard, just think of how much I could get done.
 LOL I enjoy redwork.
 It is another peaceful thing I can do in front of the tv.
 I am trying different things with these.
 The Bless Our Home is pinned to a layer of batting.
 I will embroider right over it.
 The Welcome has a medium interfacing fused to the back.
 I am hoping these will work.
 I read that it is better to have something on the back of your embroidery piece.
 I shall see.
 Does anyone do it any differently?
 I am relatively new to redwork/embroidery, so I'd love to hear how you do it.
+Yesterday, I got all the wild quilt strips pressed and cut into blocks.
+I ended up with 42 blocks.
+So I guess it will be 6 wide and 7 long.
+Not sure if this will have a border, but it will be a pretty good sized quilt, even without borders.
+This is Dana's quilt along.
+I had planned to put them together today, but the weather changed my mind.
+LOL Quite scary looking, aren't they?
+LOL Shaking my head here, because this is so out of my comfort zone.
+I am hoping they look better all together, some how.

 Well, I'd better get off here.
 I just saw lightning flash again. (sigh) Looks like we are in for some more storms tonight.
 My garden is loving the rain, but so are the weeds.
 I may never get caught up with the weeding once it dries out.
 Everyone have a good night.
 Thank you for visiting and please come again.